coracle-social/coracle/ROADMAP.md

 # Current

-- [ ] Re-work note media
-  - [ ] Add webcam image/video capture
-  - [ ] Show list of media that can be viewed/removed below post
-  - [ ] Add url of media into post before publish
-  - [ ] Support multiple media
-  - [ ] Support bigger files, or at least handle errors.
-Monetize, or use nip 95
 - [ ] Fork and white label blowater
 - [ ] Add relayset support with kind 30022
 - [ ] White-labeled